sultansuleev/First-SPA/README.md

 # WeatherApp
-My simple project that I created by using API from OpenWeatherMap\
+My simple project that I created by using API from OpenWeatherMap.\
 I created this project when I asked myself how Web Application can be real application as itself.
 So, first of all I decided to learn how to work with API, so I used as example OpenWeatherMap's API and made this app.
+Just type city's name in the input field and submit it.

 ## Programming Languages